evader1337/opentracing-blog/article/post.md

 ![alt text](images/diagram.png "Diagram explaining microservice connections")

 ## Adding KumuluzEE OpenTracing dependency
 To start with tracing the first thing we need to do is add the dependency KumuluzEE OpenTracing to our application.
-Locate the file pom.xml in root folder and add the following dependency:
+Locate the file pom.xml in root folder and add the following dependency for Jaeger:
 ```
 <dependency>
     <groupId>com.kumuluz.ee.opentracing</groupId>